andreatramacere/jetset/doc/user_guide/jet_model_phys_SSC/Jet_example_phys_SSC.rst

     -------------------------------------------------------------------------------------------------------------------

-evaluate and plot the model
+Evaluate and plot the model
 ---------------------------

 At this point we can evaluate the emission for this jet model using the